temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal schedule backfill: Backfill past actions

 Batch-execute actions that would have run during a specified time interval.
-Use this command to fill in Workflow Runs from when a Schedule was paused, from before a Schedule was created, from the future, or to re-process an interval that was previously executed.
+Use this command to fill in Workflow runs from when a [Schedule](/workflows#schedule) was paused, before a Schedule was created, from the future, or to re-process a previously executed interval.

 Backfills require a Schedule ID and the time period covered by the request.
-It's best to use the `BufferAll` or `AllowAll` policies as they are the most suitable for backfilling without conflict and without skipping and therefore losing Workflow Executions.
+It's best to use the `BufferAll` or `AllowAll` policies to avoid conflicts and ensure no [Workflow Executions](/workflows#workflow-execution) are skipped.

 For example: